molybdenum-99/mediawiktory/README.md

 has enough details, so you don't need to refer to MediaWiki official docs.

-**Example 2:** Editing the page (we are editing [Sandbox](https://en.wikipedia.org/wiki/Wikipedia:Sandbox) here, which is safe, but be careful while experimenting, this code is **really** replaces page's text!):
+**Example 2:** Editing the page (we are editing [Sandbox](https://en.wikipedia.org/wiki/Wikipedia:Sandbox) here, which is safe, but be careful while experimenting, this code **really** replaces page's text!):

 ```ruby
 token = api.query.meta(:tokens).response.dig('tokens', 'csrftoken')